pallets-eco/flask-sqlalchemy/docs/index.rst

 .. autoclass:: BaseQuery
    :members: get, get_or_404, paginate, first_or_404

-   .. method:: get(ident)

-      Return an instance of the object based on the given identifier (primary key), or `None` if not found.

    .. method:: all()

       Return the results represented by this query as a list.
 This